| « Maribyrnong River | Angliss's Siding » |

 Maribyrnong River Junction

-Line: Geelong
+Line: Geelong and Warrnambool

-Distance from Melbourne: 4.501km
+Distance from Melbourne: 4.501 km

 Track Diagram: View

-Maribyrnong River Junction was where the Maribyrnong River freight line left the main line to Footscray and headed southwards.
 The junction faced down trains, and access was provided from both the up and down main lines.
 When quadruplication was completed from Footscray to South Kensington the junction was left connected to the original lines, the new pair of tracks being constructed to the north.

 On Thursday August 7, 2008 the line was booked out of use due to track condition, with the points booked out of use, point motor fuses removed, and the points clipped in the normal position.
+The junction itself was physically removed in 2012, to make room for the new Regional Rail Link tracks

 Events